 South Carolina Sees First US Cases of Virus Variant From SAfrica

-With the South Africa variant now detected, the United States has seen infections caused by each of the three of the major virus strains researchers here are tracking.
+With the South Africa variant now detected, the United States has seen infections caused by each of the three major virus strains researchers here are tracking.

 (CN) — Days after Moderna announced that its Covid-19 vaccine works to neutralize coronavirus strains found in the United Kingdom and South Africa, the good news was tempered by an inevitable discovery: The South Africa variant has been detected for the first time in the United States.